 - Breastfeeding: Milkology is the ultimate breastfeeding course for moms who want to be successful in nursing.
 Her course covers how to master your milk supply, latching and positioning techniques, game-changing breastfeeding supplies, and more!

-- Baby Sleep Course: I am a huge proponent of teaching healthy baby sleep habits from the beginning.
+- Baby Sleep Consultant: I am a huge proponent of teaching healthy baby sleep habits from the beginning.
 We did Babywise as well as a few other methods to get our girl on a healthy sleep schedule and it was a lifesaver for our family.
-I definitely feel like baby sleep books lack all the information you need, so I loved Jilly’s sleep course.
+I definitely feel like baby sleep books lack all the information you need, so I love working with clients to help them!

 - Newborn Basics 101: If you aren’t following Liesel on Instagram, you should start ASAP!
 She shares a ton of helpful information for pregnancy and newborn care.
 Her newborn basics course covers everything from bathing and cord care to colicky babies and tummy time and everything in between.